Promilasharan/KPrototype-Segmentation-of-Open-University-Students/README.md

 This project demonstrates the use of KPrototype-based clustering in PySpark on Azure Databricks to segment students of the Open University.
 The KPrototype algorithm was able to handle both numerical and categorical data, providing a comprehensive representation of the students.
 The results of the clustering process can be used to gain a deeper understanding of the characteristics of the students and to develop targeted strategies to better support their learning experience.

+## Limitations

+Please note that due to privacy reasons, the data used in this project cannot be provided.
+This limits the ability to replicate the results of this study and to fully understand the methods and techniques used.